devaultcrypto/bitcore-dvt/README.md

 # Bitcore

-**Infrastructure to build Bitcoin and blockchain-based applications for the next generation of financial technology.**
+**Infrastructure to build DeVault and blockchain-based applications for the next generation of financial technology.**

 ## Getting Started